Coaching is helping someone else to live and tell their story.

 - Intentionality/Forethought–Ability to project yourself into the future to have something to work toward.

 To be a good coach means “facilitating someone else’s self-directed neuroplasticity,” (Jeffery Schwartz).
 Neuroplasticity is the brain’s ability to rewire in response to its experiences.
 Self-directed implies deliberate agency.
 In response to perceiving more agency, the brain begins to tune itself toward focusing more on what it can control and what it is committed to, i.e., making someone more resilient.

-This is why we all NEED COACHING.
-Coaching can be delivered in a multitude of different ways and by a multitude of different people, even, occasionally, us coaching our own selves.
-What is essential is the malleability of forethought, regulation, and reflection.
-Good coaching and coaches affect those three levers in such a way that our stories come back into or increase in focus, and we feel engaged, elated, and energized enough to actively participate in and tell our stories.
+This is why we all need coaching.
+Coaching can be delivered in a variety of ways by all sorts of different people, even, occasionally, us coaching ourselves.
+Effective coaching addresses forethought, self-regulation, and self-reflection such that that our stories come back into or increase in focus, and we feel engaged, elated, and energized enough to actively participate in and tell our stories.